nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 | ----------- | ------------ | --------------- |
 | C           | ramen        | 3               |

--	A and C’s most favourite item is _ramen_.
+-	A and C’s most favorite item is _ramen_.
--	B likes all the items in the menu equally.
+-	B likes all the items on the menu equally.
 ***
 6. Which item was purchased first by the customer after they became a member?
 ````sql